2025 National Arts and Crafts Conference Schedule

 Hourly Friday: 9:00am – 4:00pm

-Join a GPI historian for an informative 45-minute walking tour that will take you to places you might not have found on your own, and will provide you with fascintaing stories about the famous — and infamous — guests, from Zelda and Scott Fitzgerald to presidents from FDR to Obama.
+Join an experienced guide for an informative 45-minute walking tour that will take you to places you might not have found on your own, and will provide you with fascintaing stories about the famous — and infamous — guests, from Zelda and Scott Fitzgerald to presidents from FDR to Obama.
 A tour not to be missed!

 Walking Tours of the Historic Biltmore Industries

-No, not the 1895 Biltmore House, but the 1905 Biltmore Industries, which George and Edith Vanderbilt supported.
+Hear the story about the 1905 Biltmore Industries, which George and Edith Vanderbilt (of the Biltmore Estate) supported.
 Founded in 1905, Biltmore Industries was one of the longest lasting Arts and Crafts cottage industries, making and carving furniture, bowls, bookends, trays, picture frames, and much more.
-In 1917 the workshops were moved onto the grounds of the Grove Park Inn, where the Arts and Crafts buildings have been restored as a museum, gallery, cafe, and artisan studios.
+In 1917, the workshops were moved onto the grounds of the Grove Park Inn, where the Arts and Crafts buildings have been restored as a museum, gallery, cafe, and artisan studios.
 Step back in time on one of these daily one-hour tours.

 Small Group Discussions: Session #1